ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 ## Suppress Row Drag

-You can hide the draggable area by calling the grid API `setSuppressRowDrag()` or by setting the bound property `suppressRowDrag`.
+You can hide the draggable area by calling the grid API `setGridOption('suppressRowDrag', suppressed)` or by setting the bound property `suppressRowDrag`.

 The example below is almost identical to the [Managed Dragging](#managed-dragging) example with the following differences: